FoamScience/OpenFOAM-Unit-testing/README.md

+> :warning: This is also deprecated!!! use [foamUT](https://github.com/FoamScience/foamUT) instead :warning:

 # A unit testing framework for OpenFOAM code

 This is a unit/integration testing framework to help test-proof new OpenFOAM code (might be too late for the OpenFOAM library